 Contact details: Yvonne Widger

 Totnes TQ9 6EL

 The transfer of the collections formerly housed at the Westcountry Studies Library is a two stage process, and has started with the stock from the main reading room area, supplemented by a few collections from the former Westcountry Studies Library stack at Castle Street.
 These reading room books, films and other materials will be housed at the Devon Heritage Centre and will be available there.
-The remaining local studies stock still held in the closed stack at the former Westcountry Studies Library premises will be transferred to the Heritage Centre in summer 2013, and until then will be available for pre-ordering, on a reservation basis.
+The remaining local studies stock still held in the closed stack at the former Westcountry Studies Library premises will be transferred to the Heritage Centre in Spring 2014, and until then will be available for pre-ordering, on a reservation basis.

 The following archival records for the whole of Devon, Plymouth and Torbay are available on microfiche or microfilm at all three archive repositories in Devon:

 - Church of England parish registers which have been filmed.
 This does not include recently deposited registers